 - If you are a victim you will now be notified of fraudulent activities if you have a fraud alert on your credit report.

 - Fraud alerts can be extended up to 7 years according to identity theft laws.

 - Mortgage lenders must provide key information for rejection.

-You will know the reason for rejection and will be aware if you are an identify theft victim.
+- You will know the reason for rejection and will be aware if you are an identity theft victim.

 - Even before the victim realizes they are a victim of identity theft, the lenders and creditors are required to take action.

 - Lenders must honor fraud alerts.
-Lenders must verify applicant's identity.
+Lenders must verify an applicant’s identity.